yext/search-core/docs/answers-core.simplefilter.md

 ## SimpleFilter interface

-Represents a filter which compares values to a single field
+Represents a filter which compares values to a single field.

 <b>Signature:</b>